tier4/caret_doc/docs/tips/get_callbacks.md

 callbacks3 = get_callbacks('timer_driven_node/*')
 ```

-This function may return similar name callbacks when there is no match callbacks.
+This function may print similar callbacks name when there is no match callbacks.